Corelogic Databases

 Access

 Please fill out this form for access.
-An entry will be added to your .odbc.ini file to make it easier for you to login on the HPCC.
+An entry will be added to your .odbc.ini file to make it easier for you to login on the HPC3.

-In order to test your connection, simply log into the HPCC as normal and do the following.
+In order to test your connection, simply log into the HPC3 as normal and do the following.

 $ qlogin